auerswal/pubcloud2020/ex2-iac/README.md

 Using `aws configure` without options has created a configuration for the `default` profile.

+Reference documentation for AWS CLI usage is built into the program, use `aws help` to access it.
+If AWS CLI determines that output is sent to a terminal, it automatically sends it through a pager.
+The option `--no-paginate` does not work for help in my version of AWS CLI, but piping the output through `cat` results in no pager being used:
+`aws help | cat`.

 ### AWS CloudFormation

 First I will use AWS CloudFormation for this exercise.